emb-riscv/specs-markdown/csrs.md

 via special `csr` instructions with immediate operands identifying the register.

-In the RISC-V microcontroller profile only a small number of core system registers are accessible via the `csr` instructions, the rest being memory mapped.
+In the RISC-V microcontroller profile only a small number of core system registers are available via the `csr` instructions, the rest being available in the memory mapped system area.

 ## Hart ID Register (`mhartid`)